wso2/msf4j/samples/stockquote-mss-deployable-jar/README.md

-Unzip wso2 MSS product and navigate to the bin directory.
-Then run the following command to start the MSS server.
+Unzip wso2 MSF4J product and navigate to the bin directory.
+Then run the following command to start the MSF4J server.
 ```
 ./wso2server.sh
 ```

-The copy the target/stockquote-mss-deployable-jar-1.0.0-SNAPSHOT.jar to deployment/microservices directory of WSO2 MSS.
+The copy the target/stockquote-msf4j-deployable-jar-1.0.0-SNAPSHOT.jar to deployment/microservices directory of WSO2 MSF4J.
 Then the jar will be automatically deployed to the server runtime.